 It’s impossible for me to pinpoint the zones for every single one of you.
 Besides, I’m a big picture girl, so for me, it’s enough to know that a theme or a vibe will be with us for that day.
 Hopefully by now you know that about me.

 If, however, you want to know the time that an aspect is exact in the place and timezone that you live, it’s seriously easy.
 I use Planetwatcher.
-Mine is configured to Sydney time (which is currently on daylight saving time), but you can set it to your personal time zone.
+Mine is configured to Sydney time, but you can set it to your personal time zone.

 It shows you all the upcoming major transits (you can also configure this).
 Simply click on the transit and the time it’s exact will be shown.
 I use this when I’m doing my week ahead posts.
 But that can be our little secret…ok?